Roland-Ntwali/Metrics-webapp/README.md

 ## 🙏 Acknowledgements <a name="acknowledgments">

-- I Would like to thank Microverse for the Project
+I'd like to thank Microverse and [Nelson Sakwa on Behance ](https://www.behance.net/sakwadesignstudio)for the amazing design template.
-  - I would like to thank (Nelson Sakwa)[https://www.behance.net/sakwadesignstudio] for his magical design
-    - My coding partners

 <!-- FAQ (optional) -->